anu-bdsi/workshop-intro-to-linux/week1_tutorial.md

 Let's explore the directories on Dayhoff a little bit.
 First, let's go to the root directory using ```cd /``` and use ```ls``` to see what directories do we have under the root directory.
 Next, let't go to the ```home``` directory using ```cd home``` and use ```ls``` to see what directories we have under home directory.
 Ideally, you can find your uni id in it.
 Then you can use ```cd u_id``` to go to your home directory.

 If you want to go to the last directory (or parent directory) of your current directory, you can use ```cd ..```. ```..``` means the parent directory, you can also use it in the file path.
 But when you use ```..``` in the file path, it would be called a relative file path because it is relative to your current directory.
 If you are not in this same directory anymore, the file path will no longer work.

+### Practice:

+In 5mins, explore Dayhoff a little bit, go to different directories and see what files are in it.
+Use different options of ```ls``` to inspect the files.
+And then go back to your home directory.

 ## ```mkdir``` - Make Directory